sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 **A technical story has to be held to the same standards as a user story**.
 A story with a one-line description like _Upgrade Rails to a new version_ doesn't cut it.
 It's unfair to demand that user stories are descriptive, complete, and clear if that won't apply to the technical ones.

 There are many resources on [how to write user stories in general](https://www.mountaingoatsoftware.com/books/user-stories-applied).
 There is even an acronym, [INVEST](https://www.agilealliance.org/glossary/invest).
 Follow these practices while using your best judgment.
-Here are four suggested sections based on my last five years of story poetry.
+Here are five suggested sections based on my last five years of story poetry.

     - Context
     - What's the value
     - What to do (Acceptance Criteria)
+    - Out of scope
     - Tech hint

 I'll explain what I think should be part of each, plus some bad and good examples.